 3) After you run a check, fields with NOT ACCEPTED OR MISSING DATA will be highlighted in RED.

 Please note that once you have duly modified the content of one or more fields, the red highlight will not disappear until you run again a check.

 For quick tips, please click on: http://onlineforms.twas.org/documents/Applicants_tutorial.pdf

-2018 – Sedaminou Judith Gbenoudon from Benin, for her particular devotion to research in the field of immunobiology and for results that change the perception of severe malaria disease
+2018 – Sedaminou Judith Gbenoudon of Benin, for her particular devotion to research in the field of immunobiology and for results that change the perception of severe malaria disease.